-The goal of the Learning & Development Community of Practice is to connect you with best practices, tips, trends, and how-tos that help you do your best work.
+The goal of the Science of Learning Community of Practice is to connect you with best research-derived, tips, trends, and how-tos that help you do your best work.
 So if you have any questions or comments about how your community is working for you, or how we can make it work better, please don't hesitate to email me.

 You look to thought leaders, writers, experts, and other practitioners to help you stay up to speed, and we work every day to bring the best events and information to you.
 Even beyond the recognized industry names, this community is for practitioners, and it is supported by practitioners.
 That is why there are several ways you can contribute to the body of knowledge and share your expertise with your peers.

-Send your proposals for the Learning & Development blog, TD magazine, web-only features, ATD Press books, and TD at Work to:
+Send your proposals for the Science of Learning blog, TD magazine, web-only features, ATD Press books, and TD at Work to:

 Community of Practice Manager